Kari Løvaas

-Kari Løvaas (born 13 May 1939) is a Norwegian operatic soprano who made an international career outside Scandinavia, mostly using the German spelling of her name, Kari Lövaas.
-She has performed at international festivals such as the Salzburg Festival and the Lucerne Festival in both opera and concert.
-She participated in complete recordings of rarely performed operas, including works by Haydn and composers of the 20th century, has recorded Lieder and has regularly appeared in choral concerts.
+Kari Løvaas (13 May 1939 – 24 April 2025) was a Norwegian operatic soprano who made an international career.
+She performed at international festivals such as the Salzburg Festival and the Lucerne Festival in both opera and concert.
+She participated in complete recordings of rarely performed operas, including works by Haydn and composers of the 20th century, recorded Lieder and regularly appeared in choral concerts.

-Career
+Life and career

-Løvaas grew up at Brekkeparken in Skien where she also had one of her first appearances.
-In 1955, she was accepted by the Oslo Conservatory of Music, aged 16, studying under the mentorship of Ingeborg Vorbeck.
+Born in Skien on 13 May 1939, Løvaas grew up near Brekkeparken in Skien where she also had one of her first appearances.
+In 1955, she was accepted by the Oslo Conservatory of Music, aged 16, studying piano and voice, under the mentorship of Ingeborg Vorbeck.

 She made her opera debut as "Nuri" in Eugen d'Albert's Tiefland in the opening performance at the Norwegian National Opera and Ballet on 16 February 1959 on the recommendation of Kirsten Flagstad who had sung the same role for her debut.
 She was then offered the role of Pamina in Mozart's The Magic Flute at the Norwegian Opera and appeared in two productions.

-After her performance in the role of Pamina she was awarded a government scholarship, and traveled to Vienna where she studied at the Musikakademie in 1960–63.
+The performances earned her a government scholarship, and traveled to Vienna where she studied at the Musikakademie from 1960 to 1963.

-She had a permanent position at the Dortmund Opera (1963/64), followed by the Mainz Opera (to 1966).
-Later, she had guest roles at several operas in Scandinavia, including in Oslo in 1966.
-She performed at major opera houses in Europe and international festivals.
-At the Salzburg Festival, she appeared in 1969 as Marianne Leitmetzerin in Der Rosenkavalier by Richard Strauss, and in 1970 as Barbarina in Mozart's The Marriage of Figaro in a production by Günther Rennert, conducted by Karl Böhm.
+She was a member of the ensemble of the Dortmund Opera in the 1963/64 season, followed by the Staatstheater Mainz to 1966.
+She had guest roles at several operas in Scandinavia, including in Oslo in 1966.
+She performed at major opera houses in Europe, the United States, Australia and Japan, and at international festivals.
+At the Salzburg Festival she appeared in 1969 as Marianne Leitmetzerin in Der Rosenkavalier by Richard Strauss, and in 1970 as Barbarina in Mozart's Le nozze di Figaro in a production by Günther Rennert conducted by Karl Böhm.
 On 20 August 1973, she was one of the sybils in the premiere of Carl Orff's De temporum fine comoedia at the Salzburg Festival, conducted by Herbert von Karajan, which was recorded.
-She sang the same year the soprano solo in Rossini's Petite messe solennelle at the Münchner Festwochen, and the Lucerne Festival, with Wolfgang Sawallisch as the pianist and conductor, alongside Brigitte Fassbaender, Peter Schreier and Dietrich Fischer-Dieskau.
+She sang the soprano solo in Rossini's Petite messe solennelle at the Münchner Festwochen the same year, and the Lucerne Festival, with Wolfgang Sawallisch as the pianist and conductor, alongside Brigitte Fassbaender, Peter Schreier and Dietrich Fischer-Dieskau.
 The performance had been recorded live the previous year at the Baumburg Abbey.
 In 1973, she appeared in her first Wagner role, as Sieglinde in Die Walküre at the Zurich Opera.
 She appeared as Forzana in a performance of Wagner's Die Feen at the Münchner Opernfestspiele of 1983, conducted by Sawallisch and recorded.
-She also performed at festivals in Vienna, Bergen, the Ludwigsburg Festival and the Schwetzingen Festival, and at festivals and operas in the US, Australia and Japan.
+She also performed at festivals in Vienna and Bergen.